strongloop/loopback-bluemix/README.md

 ## API

-`loopback-bluemix` exports the following property and methods.
+`loopback-bluemix` exports the following properties and methods.

 ### Properties